burnstyle1/homelab-ops/runbooks/ai-inference-box.md

 Matching and triggers, following how the community actually refers to casques:
 - City name: a normalized, word-boundary matcher over the canonical names.
 Aliases are supported but mostly unused, since the community references by city, verse number, or image number.
 - Number referents: `by_verse(n)` and `by_image(n)` resolve "verse 6" or "image 2" to the right city.
 The number-first form ("6th verse") requires an ordinal, so phrasing like "the first 6 verses" won't false-fire.
+- Aggregate roster: when a question names no single casque but asks about the set ("how many are found", "which are unsolved", "list the casques"), `registry_block_for` injects a compact roster of all 12 with derived counts, so count and status answers can't confabulate.

-`registry_block_for(question)` returns the union of the city-name and number-referent matches, formatted, or an empty string (a no-op) when nothing matches.
+`registry_block_for(question)` returns the per-city block(s) for any matched casque, or the roster when the question is aggregate, or an empty string.
 It runs independently of retrieval.
 Even if the vector search comes back with junk, the registry still injects.

 Injection point and precedence: inside `answer_question` in `serve.py`, right after `build_context()`:
 ```python